- What is being proposed?

 Yes, absolutely.
-We will be seeking the views of residents, the local community, business and the wider public at each of our exhibitions.
+We will be seeking the views from residents, the local community, business and the wider public at each of our exhibitions.
 These views will be used to shape our plans, as they develop.

 - Why this is coming forward now?

-As the health service remains under pressure, and the public sector is required to be more efficient and resourceful, the government has stated that innovation and sustainability are essential.
+As the health service remains under pressure, particularly post-pandemic, and the public sector is required to be more efficient and resourceful, the government has stated that innovation and sustainability are essential.
 The NHS is having to address significant demographic changes, and by planning ahead, this site could provide vital economic opportunities, as well as making the hospital more efficient and better equipped to meet the challenges it faces.